 Step 1.
 The first step is to reweight the national-level model to match 2018 Health Insurance Marketplace (Exchange) enrollment for each state.
-The number of person-months of enrollment, by federal poverty level (FPL) groups is targeted, using income and enrollment data from the population of tax forms (Form 1095-A and Form 1040 data) for 2018.3 The result is a model that
+The number of person-months of enrollment, by federal poverty level (FPL) groups is targeted, using income and enrollment data from the population of tax forms (Form 1095-A and Form 1040 data) for 2018.2 The result is a model that represents Exchange enrollment by FPL in each state for any year through the end of the Budget window (currently 2031).

-3The base model includes an estimate of projected 2018 income as reported to the Exchange as a function of final 2018 income for each tax unit.
-We exclude individuals with projected income below 133% of FPL in states that have expanded Medicaid eligibility under the ACA and below 100% of FPL in states that have not expanded
+1 For 2022 pass-through, OTA's updated model incorporates more recent exchange enrollment projections.
+2The base model includes an estimate of projected 2018 income as reported to the Exchange as a function of final 2018 income for each tax unit.
+We exclude individuals with projected income below 133% of FPL in states that have expanded Medicaid eligibility under the ACA and below 100% of FPL in states that have not expanded Medicaid eligibility from the potential Exchange population.
+We reweight the remaining model observations to match 2018 state enrollment, by final income as a share of FPL.
+We use the same federal poverty levels as used for enrollment (e.g., poverty guidelines announced early in 2017 and used for 2018 enrollment).